 -out parameter.
 Verify the validity of this certificate by entering the following command:

 openssl x509 -noout -text -in <path to certificate file>

-This command will print out the information about your certificate.
-You should verify that the data matches what you expect.
+This command prints the information about your certificate.
+Verify that the data matches what you expect.

 If you need help, please contact Pluralsight Support.